niplav/site/resolving.md

-a first step, BisimulateShift could be extended to [POMDPs](https://en.wikipedia.org/wiki/Partially-observable_Markov_decision_process), but finding out how real-world systems change their internal representations during learning could be valuable, with Nandal et al. being a fascinating analysis of the toy case of modular addition in neural networks [@nanda2023progress].
+a first step, BisimulateShift could be extended to [POMDPs](https://en.wikipedia.org/wiki/Partially-observable_Markov_decision_process), but finding out how real-world systems change their internal representations during learning could be valuable, with Nanda et al. being a fascinating analysis of the toy case of modular addition in neural networks [@nanda2023progress].
 This question could also be interesting for social scientists (discovering how humans manage